saibei88/simple-mobibook-gen/README.md

-A single mobi ebook generator with python.<br />
+A single mobi ebook generator writing in  python.<br />

 Following files are templates for .opf and .ncx files.
 DO NOT MODIFY THEM.<br />
 lxb.opf   <br />